Security Announcement 2017-04-13

-Synopsis: A cache invalidation bug may allow an attacker to trigger a chain fork causing pre-1.0.3 nodes to follow an invalid chain.
-A fix is implemented in zcashd release 1.0.3.
+Synopsis: A bug related to transaction priority handling may allow an attacker to crash Zcash nodes (DoS) via a specially crafted transaction.
+A fix is implemented in zcashd release 1.0.8-1.

 ZcashCo, and several exchanges, wallet vendors, and miners have already deployed a mitigation as well as detectors for this attack vector.
 No attacks have been detected.

 Who is at Risk: Users are at risk who rely on zcashd releases starting with 1.0.4 up to and including 1.0.8.

 We have collaborated with major exchanges, wallet providers, and miners and they have already mitigated this issue for their services.

 Who is not at Risk: Users who have upgraded to zcashd 1.0.8-1, or rely on a service which has done so are not at risk.

 How can at-risk users protect themselves?

 - Upgrading to zcashd release 1.0.8-1 is the most certain protection.

 - For users of third party services (such as exchanges, wallets, or mining pools), check if the service has announced upgrading to zcashd 1.0.8-1.